-Full of beautiful coastline, gorgeous people, and delicious food Tel Aviv is one of the most underrated vibrant cities in the world.
-We recently had our inaugural visit to Tel Aviv and were smitten with its resemblance and similarities to our home in Southern California.
-If you’re looking for a cool, party city in the middle east look no further and give this young, up and coming tech capital a chance.
+We recently visited Tel Aviv and were smitten with its resemblance and similarities to our home in Southern California.
+If you’re looking for a cool, party city in the Middle East, look no further and give this young, up and coming tech capital a chance.

 Go to the Jaffa Flea Market

 Love flea markets and vintage shopping?
 You’ll love getting lost in the alleys and buildings of Jaffa Flea Market, it’s seriously one of the best things to do in Tel Aviv!
 We didn’t spend nearly enough time here.
 Had we spent more time I could have done some serious damage to our wallet.

 You’ll find antiques, hand made and second-hand items galore.
 If you love finding unique items then you will be in heaven here.
 Be sure to check out one of the chill cafes or cool bars in the area as well to soak in the local scene and laid back vibe in the area.